 Google your name and figure out what people are saying about you.
 You should care because people, more or less, leave honest reviews.
 This will be material for you to either capitalize on or mitigate depending on how positive or negative the conversation.

-Professional design is imperative in 2014.
+Professional design is imperative.
 For my clients, I use Wordpress.
 It's relatively easy to set up and maintain.
 I handle their sites myself or train them how to do it themselves.

 Look professional on the front page, but don't be afraid to show some of your personality.
 Strike the perfect balance.
 A less polished version of your brand can actually be much better, because it provides "realness" to you online.
 Also having a video of yourself being yourself helps people "warm up" to you before meeting you.